myusefulrepo/Tips/Tips  - How to create an open file and folder dialog box with PowerShell.md

    C:\Temp\log.log

    Choose multiple file with different extensions
-   Nota :It's important to have no white space in the extensions name if you want to show them
+   Nota :It's important to have no white space in the extension name if you want to show them

 .EXAMPLE
  Get-Help Get-FileName -Full